UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

   Next, for the command line version of Podman:
   * Get Podman from the GitHub releases page https://github.com/containers/podman/releases, choose the latest version with file name extension .msi.
-  * Install it as you would install programs on Windows.
+  * Install it by clicking on the downloaded file, follow the instructions.
   * Exit your *Administator* privileges.
   * Open Windows *PowerShell* or *Terminal* and use the commands in the sections below.

-  Or, for the GUI version of Podman:
+  Or, for the Desktop GUI version of Podman:
   * Follow the instructions from [Install GUI version Podman Desktop](https://podman-desktop.io/docs/installation/windows-install#installing-podman-desktop).
   * You might get a Windows Firewall message, asking "Do you want to allow public, private, and domain networks to access this app?".
 Choose *Private networks* from the list and click "Allow".
-  * After installation, you will need to make a Virtual Machine to run Podman.
+  * After installation of the Desktop GUI version of Podman, you will need to make a Virtual Machine to run Podman.
 Podman Desktop will ask you to do this.
 Follow the instructions.
   * I got a weird error during installation, but rebooting my Windows machine resolved it.
     Try it, if you get a similar message.
+  * Note that Podman Desktop GUI also installs Podman command line version.
   * Exit your *Administator* privileges.
   * Open Windows *PowerShell* or *Terminal* and use the commands in the sections below.
+  * Or use Podman Desktop GUI to pull the Ricgraph image (for location see below) and to start it.
 * MacOS:
   * [Install command line version Podman](https://podman.io/docs/installation#macos).